Conservation. Collaboration. Community.

 Our streamlined operational structure allows us to emphasize direct, in-ground restoration to benefit fish, wildlife and people, by:

-Created in 2007 to foster public and private partnerships for environmental restoration, we have facilitated 19 projects that have restored more than 270 acres of critical habitats and enhanced over 1,000 acres in Hillsborough County alone.
-Our expertise in building innovative partnerships has secured $5 million in grants and $4 million in matching funds involving participants ranging from federal agencies, regional/local governments, and large industries to small businesses, community groups and citizen-volunteers.
+Originally founded in 2003 as PEER, we changed the name in 2007 to better reflect our core activities: to foster public and private partnerships for environmental restoration.
+Twenty plus years later, we have facilitated 88 projects that have restored more than 400 acres of critical habitats and enhanced over 3,200 acres in Hillsborough County alone.
+In addition, we have fostered dozens of living shoreline projects restoring over 3 miles of eroded coastlines.
+Our expertise in building innovative partnerships has secured $11 million in grants and $12 million in matching funds involving participants ranging from federal agencies, regional/local governments, and large industries to small businesses, community groups and citizen-volunteers.

 See our at-a-glance map of completed and current projects.